sentioxyz/iota/crates/iota-sdk/README.md

 The [examples](https://github.com/iotaledger/iota/tree/main/crates/iota-sdk/examples) folder provides both basic and advanced examples.

-There are serveral files ending in `_api.rs` which provide code examples of the corresponding APIs and their methods.
+There are several files ending in `_api.rs` which provide code examples of the corresponding APIs and their methods.
 These showcase how to use the IOTA Rust SDK, and can be run against the IOTA testnet.
 Below are instructions on the prerequisites and how to run these examples.

 ### Prerequisites